TRaSH-Guides/Guides/docs/Downloaders/SABnzbd/Basic-Setup.md

 !!! info "Starting from 4.3.x+ SABnzbd has a hidden (archive) history."

-It's still recommended to use the .nzb Backup Folder its still useful for dupe detection (hash matching) or just need to retry something from the past.
+Using the .nzb Backup Folder is still recommended as it is useful for dupe detection (hash matching) or if you need to retry something from the past.
-Default is empty, I picked history because it is easy.
-It'll end up in the `/config` folder for Docker, which isn't crazy... but this is literally compressed nzb files, so can end up pretty big.
-But the choice is yours what you prefer.
+The default is empty, I picked history because it is easy.
+It'll end up in the `/config` folder for Docker, which isn't crazy... but this is only compressed nzb files, so it can end up pretty big.
+The choice is yours what you prefer.

 ------